Climate action plans of poorest nations to cost $1 trillion

 The countries will require technology sharing and help to build their capacity, as well as investment capital, particularly for high start-up costs.
 Much of the money must come from international sources, the report said.

-Despite poorer countries' clear need for funding to combat climate change, the lion’s share of government finance goes to wealthier nations, it noted.
+Despite poorer countries' clear need for funding to combat climate change, the lion’s share of government finance has gone to wealthier nations, the IIED report noted.

 Brazil, China, India, Morocco, South Africa and Turkey are receiving as much public money as all the least-developed countries together, the report added.